 When you get to the four-way stop, turn right into the beach access parking lot.
 There you’ll find the trailhead to the half-mile Pockoy Island Trail where a causeway built by slaves takes you over the marsh and through a densely wooded hammock.
 Then cross a small barrier island to arrive at the preserve’s 2.8 miles of seashore.

 Erosion on Botany Bay Beach has left a “boneyard” of dead trees along the sand, creating a unique coastline you’ve got to walk to fully appreciate.
 Shell collection is prohibited; as a result the beach is full of whelks, scallops, clams, mussels, oysters, sea stars and sand dollars.
+The best time to visit the beach is at low tide when a wider section of the shoreline is exposed.

 Continue the driving tour by staying on the beach access road until you get to another parking area just past the four-way stop.
 It’s a short walk from here to two small buildings built in the 1800s.
 The white wooden Gothic Revival structure once served as the icehouse for Bleak Hall.
 In the old days, ice shipped from the north was packed in sawdust and stored in the tabby wall foundation.
 The other building is a tabby gardener’s shed erected next to the now overgrown Japanese formal garden, the first of its kind in North America.
 The camphor, olive and spice trees are long gone, but ivy, several types of privet and a few other exotic plants still thrive along the edges of the old garden.